fengshuo10/academic-kickstart/content/authors/admin/_index.md

   url: https://cee.engin.umich.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include connected and automated vehicle testing and evaluation, cooperative automation, and traffic behavior modeling.

 # Interests to show in About widget
 interests:
-- Artificial Intelligence
+- Connected and Automated Vehicle Testing and Evaluation
-- Computational Linguistics
+- Cooperative Automation
-- Information Retrieval
+- Traffic Behavior Modeling

 # Education to show in About widget
 education: